 - 1 Teaspoon Cumin I had run out of cumin powder so I toasted some seeds and ground my own in a pestle and mortar – the smell was heady and intoxicating, everyone should try it

 - ½ Teaspoon Salt or to taste

 - 400 g Hominy drained and rinsed

-- Half a bunch of Coriander cilantro or a couple of tablespoons, chopped
+- Cilantro fresh, (coriander) a couple of tablespoons, chopped

 - Toasted Pumpkin Seeds for Sprinkling

 - Throw the quartered onion, chopped chilli, squashed garlic and quarter cup of stock into a food processor or blender and puree until smooth.